IndyCar Series: Single-manufacturer spec engine era (2006–2011)

 After Chevrolet and Toyota elected to shut down their IRL involvement after 2005 season (Chevrolet temporarily hiatus from IndyCar Series for six years while Toyota USA elected to focus on NASCAR involvement), Honda became the only standard spec-engine manufacturer in the IndyCar Series starting in 2006 and continued in that capacity through 2011 as it was announced by Indy Racing League president & chief operating officer Brian Barnhart and Honda Performance Development president Robert Clarke on December 15, 2005.
 The IndyCar Series carried on with only one engine manufacturer in spite of the television agreement required at least two or three engine manufacturers to participate in the series to ensure future continuity.
 The Honda Indy V8 engine was partnered and co-developed by Ilmor, which is part owned by Roger Penske for tune-up, engine maintenance, arrangement and trackside support.
 The engine displacement was reverted from 3.0 to 3.5 L beginning from 2007 season.
-Leading IndyCar teams like Penske Racing, Andretti Green Racing, Chip Ganassi Racing, Rahal Letterman Racing and A. J. Foyt Enterprises received free engines from Honda due to direct works partnership but the rest of them were utilizing engine purchase payment system.

 During that time, since the IndyCar Series had only one engine manufacturer, Honda focused on minimizing engine failure and minimizing costs instead of defeating rivals.
 As such, the engines were moderately de-tuned.
-The engines proved themselves to be quite durable — there had been no engine failures at Indy from 2006 to 2010, which also lowered the number of crashes.
+The engines proved themselves to be quite durable—there had been no engine failures at Indy from 2006 to 2010, which also lowered the number of crashes.
 Most of the engines, including those used for the Indy 500, are used for multiple races and were intended to last 1200 mi between rebuilds.
 The Honda engines were only available via lease arrangement from Honda, which, for the 2010 full season, cost $935,000 U.S. per season, per car.

 IndyCar Series engines were rev-limited to 10,300 rpm and produce approximately 650 hp.
-A 'push-to-pass' system was intermitently adopted since the middle portion of the 2009 season, which increased the numbers to 10.500 rpm and 690 hp when employed.
+A 'push-to-pass' system was intermittently adopted since the middle portion of the 2009 season, which increased the numbers to 10.500 rpm and 690 hp when employed.
 The valve train is a dual overhead camshaft configuration with four valves per cylinder.
 The fuel feed of Honda Indy V8 engine was an electronic indirect multipoint port fuel injection.
 The crankshaft is made of alloy steel, with five main bearing caps.
 The pistons are forged aluminum alloy, while the connecting rods are machined alloy steel.
 The electronic engine management system is supplied by Motorola, firing a CDI digital inductive ignition system.
 The engine lubrication is a dry-sump type, cooled by a single water pump.
 In 2009, Honda froze the Indy V8 engine development for the 2009–2011 seasons due to Honda focusing on a new third-generation V6 turbo engine for the 2012 season.